DevBobi/DevBobi/README.md

 - 🌱 I’m currently learning about anything and everything around JavaScript.
 - 👓 Yeah I'm a photochromic lens enthusiast
 - 💬 Ask me about JavaScript, CSS, React, Gatsby and anything about Pop Music 🎺
-- ⚡ Fun fact: I like to watch night sky!✨
+- ⚡ Fun fact: I like watching night sky!✨